Artists & Scholars Project Grants

 Previous Grants Awarded

 Artists & Scholars Project Grants provide support to individual artists and scholars who reside in Montgomery County, MD.
 Projects can focus on the creation and/or presentation of artistic/scholarly work or professional development.
-Sixty-one artists and scholars received FY23 awards within this category.
+Fifty-five artists and scholars received FY24 awards within this category.

 View previous grants awarded for ASPG and other grant categories.